 - 🏆 It creates friendly competition: P2P platforms are unique because they add gamification to fundraising with features like leaderboards, mini goals, and fundraising thermometers.
 Competitive individuals will be vying for the “top fundraiser” spot.

-Starting a peer-to-peer fundraising campaign
+How to start a peer-to-peer fundraising campaign

 Peer-to-peer campaigns have the potential to rally entire communities, cultivate tons of new donors, and drive serious dollars toward your fundraising goal.

-It all starts with preparation and planning.
+Launching an effective peer-to-peer fundraising event starts with preparation and planning.
 Here are six key steps to launch a P2P campaign:

 - Determine a realistic fundraising goal based on your project, budget, number of staff and volunteers, timeline, and so on.

 - Come up with a great peer-to-peer fundraising idea to make it happen (see ideas in the next section!).